- Setting the Units in SketchUp

-If you haven't already, start a SketchUp project for your site design using the Projects tool.
+If you haven't already, start a SketchUp project for your site design using our Projects tool.
 With your project open, you can then set the units for that project.

 In SketchUp, open the Window menu and select the Model Info option.